vert-pjoubert/goth-template/README.md

 #### 3. **Authentication**

-**OAuth2 Integration**
+**OpenID Connect Integration**

-- The template supports OAuth2 authentication using Google or any other OAuth2-compliant provider.
+- The template supports authentication using Google or any other OAuth2-compliant provider via the OpenID connect protocol.
-- The `OAuth2Authenticator` handles the OAuth2 login flow, including redirecting to the provider, handling callbacks, and managing sessions.
+- The `OAuth2Authenticator` handles the login flow, including redirecting to the provider, handling callbacks, and managing sessions.
+- No client-side java script is needed.

 **Login Handler**